What is The Song Comp?

 The Song Comp is a songwriting competition, open to songwriters from Australia.

 The Song Comp is run by Songsalive!
-Australia, a not-for-profit organisation, inaugurated as Songsalive! in Sydney, NSW, Australia 1997, and became an independently run Australian organisation, run by volunteers, in 2011.
+Australia, a not-for-profit organisation, inaugurated as Songsalive! in Sydney, NSW, Australia 1997, becoming an independently run Australian organisation, run by volunteers, in 2011.

 What is the entry fee per song?

 There is a sliding scale of entry fees: